Safadi Holds Separate Meetings With Belgium, Cyprus Foreign Ministers On Israeli War On Gaza

-Amman, October 29 (Petra) -- Foreign Minister Ayman Safadi met Sunday Cypriot Foreign Minister Constantinos Kombo and Belgian Foreign Minister Hadja Lahbib in separate meetings for talks to end the Israeli war on Gaza and deliver aid.
+(MENAFN- Jordan Times) AMMAN - Deputy Prime Minister and Foreign Minister Ayman Safadi on Sunday, met with Cypriot Foreign Minister Constantinos Kombos and Belgian Foreign Minister Hadja Lahbib in separate meetings to discuss ways to halt the ongoing war on Gaza.

-Safadi warned that the danger of a spillover to the war and spreading in the region is "grave."
+Safadi stressed the need to bring to a halt the ongoing Israeli war on Gaza and the unfolding humanitarian catastrophe, The Jordan News Agency, Petra, reported.

-He called for building on the resolution adopted by the UN General Assembly the day Friday, which Jordan presented in its capacity as Chairman of the Arab Group, on the necessity of stopping the raging war, protecting civilians and adhering to legal and humanitarian obligations.
+Safadi also stressed that it is important to build on the resolution that the UN has adopted on Friday on stopping the war, protecting civilian and upholding legal humanitarian obligations.

-Safadi stressed that "only" a peace based on the two-state solution, which will establish a Palestinian state on the June 4, 1967 borders with occupied Jerusalem as its capital, would guarantee security and peace for the Palestinians and Israel.
+The Foreign Minister said that only a just and comprehensive peace based on the two-state solution that embodies the independent, sovereign Palestinian state with Jerusalem as its capital on the June 4, 1967 lines, would guarantee security and peace for the Palestinians and Israel.

-Safadi added that Jordan condemns the killing of civilians and stresses the necessity of adhering to common human values, respecting the lives of civilians and the "necessity" of not targeting them regardless of their nationality or identity.
+He also reiterated that Jordan condemns targeting of civilians and all forms and acts of violence and terrorism against them.

+In a meeting with Belgian foreign minister, Safadi thanked Belgium for voting in favour of the resolution in the United Nation General Assembly.
+The resolution won the votes of two thirds of the votes.

 Legal Disclaimer: